 Ball State Cardinals Men's Basketball

 The Cardinals play in the Mid-American Conference (MAC) and have won their conference seven times.
 Ball State has appeared in seven NCAA tournaments, most recently in 2000.
 The Cardinals have three March Madness wins, including a memorable run to the Sweet Sixteen in 1990 as a 12-seed before losing to eventual champion UNLV by two points.
 They also memorably upset No. 4 Kansas and No. 3 UCLA on consecutive days in the 2001 Maui Invitational Tournament.
 James Whitford coaches ball State.

 Recommended resources to help you bet smartly on college basketball in Indiana:

 Indiana’s Lucas Oil Stadium is indoors, so it plays host to many major sporting events.
-Lucas Oil will host the 2021 Men's Final Four and play host to the College Football Playoff national championship game in 2022.
+Lucas Oil hosted the 2021 Men's Final Four and will host the College Football Playoff national championship game in 2022.
 Other major sporting events Indiana hosts includes:

 - Indianapolis 500

 Official Sports Betting Documentation

 - Indiana has responded well to sports betting in the past.
 For more information in addition to Action's coverage, read Dana Hunsinger Benbow's IndyStar story about Hoosiers wagering more than $400 million in four months

 - To dive deeper into Indiana's sports betting laws directly, take a look at the state's Sports Wagering Statute (IC 4-38).